 All our workshops are run by respected community artists and are fully vetted and checked.

-Some of the work created during Youth Outreach couses
+Some of the work created during Youth Outreach courses

-In Summer 2016 we worked with PSS and Sefton Young Carers to deliver animation workshops with Sefton Young Carers.
+This video was created during an animation outreach course with Sefton Young Carers.
 Over 10 sessions the young people worked with professional film maker Annie Woodson to learn animation techniques such as green screen and stop motion.
-Under the direction of Collective Encounters Youth Theatre Director Ben Mellor they created characters and developed a story that would accurately reflect the experience of being a carer and how important Sefton Young Carers is.
+Under the direction of Collective Encounter’s Youth Theatre Director Ben Mellor they created characters and developed a story that would accurately reflect the experience of being a carer and how important Sefton Young Carers is.

-In 2018 we partnered with Speke Adventure Playground, delivering a 10 week course using drama and creativity to explore issues around bullying.
+This video was created with young people at Speke Adventure Playground.
+The 10 week course used drama and creativity to explore issues around bullying.
 The course resulted in a short film, made by the young people, which is now being shown around schools in Speke to raise awareness of bullying.

 In Summer 2018 we worked with Liverpool Pride, bringing together two groups of young people to discuss identity, diversity and hate crime, particularly that targeted at LGBT+ youths.
 Filmed and edited by the wildly talented Danny Kilbride of Thinking Film.
 The film was showcased at the 2018 Liverpool Pride Festivals and is now being shown in schools.